Chapter 1: A Boy with Wings

 “It’s a magic nine square.
 You have to make it add up to fifteen in each direction.”

 Nia slid the one to nine buttons around.
 “This is impossible.”
 Scowling, she shoved it back into Pavel’s hand.
 “That’s so stupid.
 Why do you need a keypad?
-Can’t you just have a button that opens it like a normal person would?”
+Can’t you just have a button open it like a normal person would?”

 “It keeps people like you off my stuff.”